tus/tusd/docs/_getting-started/configuration.md

 Once the graceful shutdown is started, tusd will stop listening on its port and won't accept new connections anymore.
 Idle connections are closed down.
 Already running requests will be given a grace period to complete before their connections are closed as well.
 PATCH and POST requests with a request body are interrupted, so that data stores can gracefully finish saving all the received data until that point.
 If all requests have been completed, tusd will exit.

 If not all requests have been completed in the period defined by the `-shutdown-timeout` flag, tusd will exit regardless.
 By default, tusd will give all requests 10 seconds to complete their processing.
-If you do not want to wait for requests, use `-shutdown-timeout=0`.
+If you do not want to wait for requests, use `-shutdown-timeout=0` to shut down immediately.

 tusd will also immediately exit if it receives a second SIGINT or SIGTERM signal.
-It will also always exit immediately if a SIGKILL is received.
+It will also always exit immediately if a SIGKILL signal is received.